yabeye/yabeye/README.md

 🎒 I am a Software engineering student. <br>
 Working on Web and Mobile Application developement.<br>
 Interested in Artificial Intelligence(ML & DL), Math and Entrepreneurship.

+### I am very passionate about solving problems using algorithms.